Ahmedhosny18/Pizza-restaurant-sales-/README.md

 ## Tools Used
    Power BI: For creating interactive dashboards and visualizing insights effectively.
 ## Features
--Time-Based Insights: Analyze sales trends across different times of the year.
+1) Time-Based Insights: Analyze sales trends across different times of the year.
--Shift-Based Analysis: Compare performance during day and night shifts.
+2) Shift-Based Analysis: Compare performance during day and night shifts.
--Detailed Reporting: Access in-depth insights for individual pizza types, supporting targeted decision-making.
+3) Detailed Reporting: Access in-depth insights for individual pizza types, supporting targeted decision-making.

 This project demonstrates my ability to extract meaningful insights from data and present them in a way that empowers business owners to make informed, data-driven decisions.